-As the Open Banking matures into extending the API access to other financial and non-financial services, the possibilities and the opportunities for corporate clients are endless.
+As Open Banking matures into extending the API access to other financial and non-financial services, the possibilities and the opportunities for corporate clients are endless.

 By enhancing client experience not only through financial APIs but also through non-financial APIs, corporates are able to create propositions that were not possible before.
 Open Banking has established a firm foundation for digital transformation for corporates and banks alike.
 The importance of digital experience, both internally within organisations and externally, in client interactions, cannot be greater in current times of the Covid-19 pandemic and social isolation.

 If you would like to know more about the possibilities that Open Banking offers and how Barclays Corporate can help, please contact your Relationship Director to discuss further.